noviceapp-com/the-nice-defender/README-deprecated-phaser.md

 anyway the upshot was getting rid of the bunnies ans creation/adaptation of whole new set of assets which we paired up with insanely twisted tales provided by [@tala703](https://github.com/tala703) [![@tala703](https://avatars1.githubusercontent.com/u/7087282?v=3&s=460)](https://github.com/tala703) which she bravely based on her own experiences of reality with all the surprising adventures of everyday life as they would appear to every robot with drained, damaged or otherwise malfunctioning battery or any other energy source.

-[read more about the story and rules of the game](basic-rules.md); take a look at the assets  or jump straight in:
+[read more about the story and rules of the game](basic-rules.md) or jump straight in:

 [![play the game]()]()